A Naturopathic Approach to one of the world’s most common skin conditions.

 Naturopathic medicine has many treatment options for atopic dermatitis and other chronic skin conditions such as acne or psoriasis.
 A thorough health history including a review of the organs systems of the body will help to identify the cause of the skin inflammation and guide the treatment plan.
 Botanical medicine, homeopathy, Chinese herbal formulation, nutritional therapy, vitamin and mineral supplementation, along with specific lifestyle recommendations are the components that define a holistic medicine plan.

-For more information, contact Dr. Costello at CTM.
+For more information, contact Dr. Costello at Oregon Regenerative Medicine.